dsccommunity/StorageDsc/README.md

 **NOTE:** The xDisk resource follows a process to detect the existance of a RAW disk, initialize the disk, create a volume, assign a drive letter of specific size (if provided) or maximum size, then format the new volume using NTFS and assign a volume label if one is provided.
 Before beginning that operation, the disk is marked 'Online' and if it is set to 'Read-Only', that property is removed.
-While this is intended to be non-destructive, as with all expiremental resources the scripts contained should be thoroughly evaluated and well understood before implementing in a production environment or where disk modifications could result in lost data.
+While this is intended to be non-destructive, as with all experimental resources the scripts contained should be thoroughly evaluated and well understood before implementing in a production environment or where disk modifications could result in lost data.

 **All of the resources in the DSC Resource Kit are provided AS IS, and are not supported through any Microsoft standard support program or service.
 The "x" in xStorage stands for experimental**, which means that these resources will be **fix forward** and monitored by the module owner(s).